cyber-dojo/cyber-dojo/docs/how-to-contribute-to-server.md

 :+1::tada: Thanks :tada::+1:

+cyber-dojo uses:
+- microservices.
+  - Each running from its own docker image.
+- an immutable architecture.
+  - Updates and fixes are made by creating and deploying *new* docker images.
+- a versioned architecture.
+  - `cyberdojo/versioner` serves a set of image tags (one for each microservice), which are used when bringing up a cyber-dojo server with the `cyber-dojo up` command.
+- image tagging.
+  - Each docker image is tagged with the first seven chars of its git commit sha (on *master* at *HEAD*)

 First, setup and learn how run a local cyber-dojo server.
 Please read and follow [these instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html) which tell you:
 - how to install the main cyber-dojo bash script used to control your server.
 - how to install `docker`.
-If you are on Mac or Windows you must install `Docker Toolbox` and run from a Docker-QuickStart terminal as instructed.
-A cyber-dojo server comprises many separate services, each running from its own docker image.
+If you are on Mac or Windows you must (currently) install `Docker Toolbox` and run from a Docker-QuickStart terminal as per the instructions.
 - how to set the correct permissions on the `/cyber-dojo` dir.
 This dir is volume-mounted into the saver service.

 Once you are running a local cyber-dojo server, install these two tools:
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Each cyber-dojo service lives in its own git repository.
 - [docker-compose](https://docs.docker.com/compose/install/).
 Each repository has a `docker-compose.yml` file used when building and testing the service.

-cyber-dojo uses:
-- an immutable architecture.
-  - Updates and fixes are made by creating and deploying *new* docker images.
-- a versioned architecture.
-  - `cyberdojo/versioner` serves a set of image tags (one for each service), which are used when bringing up your cyber-dojo server with the `cyber-dojo up` command.
-- image tagging.
-  - Each docker image is tagged with the first seven chars of its git commit sha (on *master* at *HEAD*)

 Install the source for *all* the cyber-dojo services.
 ```bash